DannyMoerkerke/material-webcomponents/readme.md

 ### Polyfilling Edge 16+
 Refer to `/lib/polyfill-loader.js` to see how the [webcomponentsjs polyfill](https://github.com/webcomponents/webcomponentsjs) and the Webpack bundle are loaded.
-The Webpack bundle only parses the CSS inside Shadow DOM
+The Webpack bundle only parses the CSS inside Shadow DOM.
+Note that the webpack loader is only suitable for browsers that do not support Shadow DOM.